Large Lots Program

 The information below about the City's previous land sale programs has been preserved for reference.

-The Large Lot Program is a City of Chicago neighborhood stabilization initiative to help property owners, block clubs and non-profit groups in select Chicago neighborhoods to purchase City-owned land for $1 per parcel.
+The Large Lot Program was a City of Chicago neighborhood stabilization initiative to help property owners, block clubs and non-profit groups in select Chicago neighborhoods to purchase City-owned land for $1 per parcel.

-The program is one of the recommendations of Mayor Rahm Emanuel's “Five-Year Housing Plan,” which will direct $1.3 billion in public spending from 2014-2018 to create, improve, and preserve more than 41,000 units of housing citywide.
+The program was one of the recommendations of City's “Five-Year Housing Plan,” which will direct $1.3 billion in public spending from 2014-2018 to create, improve, and preserve more than 41,000 units of housing citywide.

-The program is operating on a pilot basis.
-Up to two lots are available per application.
-Applicants must own property on the same block; be current on property taxes; and have no financial obligations to the City, among other requirements.
+The program operated on a pilot basis.
+Up to two lots were available per application.
+Applicants must have owned property on the same block, been current on property taxes and had no financial obligations to the City, among other requirements.

-Lots proposed for purchase must be owned by the City, be vacant, and have residential (R) zoning, among other requirements.
+Lots proposed for purchase must have been owned by the City, be vacant, and have residential (R) zoning, among other requirements.

-Properties will be sold “as is” via a Quit Claim deed.
+Properties were sold “as is” via a Quit Claim deed.

-The lots may be used to expand the yards of existing homes, for beautification, for gardens, for housing, and other uses permitted by current zoning regulations.
-Successful applicants must maintain ownership of lots purchased through the program for at least five years.
+The lots could be used to expand the yards of existing homes, for beautification, for gardens, for housing, and other uses permitted by current zoning regulations.
+Successful applicants were required to maintain ownership of lots purchased through the program for at least five years.